 While there are plenty of attractions to see in Rome, going on a day trip to a nearby destination is a fabulous way to discover the wonders of Italy.
 And the great news is that, with 5 full days in Rome, it’s completely possible to spare some time to explore some of the loveliest cities in the country.

 One of the best day trips from Rome is Naples, located within a 2h30 drive from Rome.
-Best known for its turbulent past shaped by cholera epidemics, World War II, and a destructive earthquake, the capital of the Campania region grew into a beauty of a destination.
+Best known for its turbulent past shaped by cholera epidemics, World War II, and a destructive earthquake, the capital of the Campania region grew into a beautiful destination.
 The city is now famous for its vibrancy, cultural heritage, historical significance, and lip-smacking food.

 Bucket-list experiences in Naples include a free walking tour in the UNESCO-listed city center, visiting the Museo di Capodimonte, home to masterpieces by Raphael, Titian, Caravaggio, and El Greco, and sampling the famous Neapolitan pizza at Gino e Toto Sorbillo.